Here is an account of the Irish in America, written in 1886:

 Undivided Germany, 1945:

-In East Germany the state owned all land, factories, shops, houses, etc. It wasn’t every man for himself, as it is now in the world.
+In the DDR (Deutsche Demokratische Republik, or GDR, German Democratic Republic), the names for Communist East Germany, the State owned all land, factories, shops, houses, etc. It wasn’t every man for himself, as it is now in the world.
 There was a strong feeling of camaraderie and collective identity.
 One knew one’s neighbors and would often help each other.
 It was said that one's friends were true friends who could be counted on to help in all situations.
-They were not shallow or fair weather friends.
-If shoes became available at a Berlin shop cross town, one woman who worked in say a brick factory would somehow get off work, take the tram and buy a pair for every woman working in the brick factory.
+They were not shallow or "fair weather friends."
+If shoes became available at a Berlin shop cross town, one woman who worked in, for example a brick factory, would somehow get off work, take the tram and buy a pair for every woman working in the brick factory.
 Shoes were not often available in stores.
 The people of East Germany hadn't much money and gadgets; this brought them together and they helped each other in ever so many ways.

 There wasn't much television, and there were certainly no computers, internet, or smart phones.
 These modern inventions divide people from each other.
 Today a person may have 1,000 "friends" on FaceBook, but will not even know the names of people living in his apartment building, much less know who is getting married, who is sick, and who has that large pipe wrench everyone uses.
 The Deutsche (German) Demokratische Republik (the DDR) had true communities where people lived together rather than in proud isolation.